Course Outline

 - Components

-Handling Requests with the Middleware Pipeline
+Handling Requests with the Middleware Pipeline for Government

 - Serving static files, adding functionality, combining middleware, handling exceptions

-Using MVC in ASP.NET Core
+Using MVC in ASP.NET Core for Government

-Mapping URLs
+Mapping URLs for Government Applications

-- Conventional routing, constraints and default values, generating URLs
+- Conventional routing, constraints and default values, Generating URLs

-The Model Binding
+The Model Binding Process for Government

 - Validating user input

-Using Razor Views
+Using Razor Views for Government

-Using Tag Helpers
+Using Tag Helpers for Government Applications

-Creating a Web API
+Creating a Web API for Government

 - Attribute routing, content negotiation, XML formatting

-Configuring Services with Dependency Injection
+Configuring Services with Dependency Injection for Government

 Configuring ASP.NET Core Applications for Government

-Querying, Creating, and Updating Data Using Entity Framework Core
+Querying, Creating, and Updating Data Using Entity Framework Core for Government

-Using the MVC Filter Pipeline
+Using the MVC Filter Pipeline for Government

-Using the ASP.NET Core Identity System
+Using the ASP.NET Core Identity System for Government

-Securing Your Application
+Securing Your Application for Government

-Publishing, Hosting ASP.NET Core Applications in IIS
+Publishing and Hosting ASP.NET Core Applications in IIS for Government

 - Bundling and minification

-Monitoring and Troubleshooting
+Monitoring and Troubleshooting for Government Applications

 Day 3: